mmontalbo/gir.core/docs/fuzzing.md

 unqualified binary name.
 If `/proc/sys/kernel/core_pattern` pipes crash dumps to an external handler, either set `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES=1` or temporarily switch the core pattern to `core` as shown above.

+### Troubleshooting stalled coverage

+If the AFL++ dashboard stays red with "last new find: none yet (odd, check syntax!)", check the following before stopping the run:

+- **Confirm seeds are non-empty.** The helper enforces `AFL_INPUT_LEN_MIN=1`, but manual runs should also ensure the queue never collapses to a zero-byte testcase.
+A one-byte input is enough to drive the `SourceFunc` harness down a deterministic handler path.
+- **Inspect the findings logs.** Every background worker writes to `src/Tests/Fuzzing/SourceFuncFuzzer/findings/logs/<worker>.log`.
+Look for repeated "Fuzzing test case #0" entries with a constant bitmap size; this indicates AFL++ is repeatedly mutating the same minimal sample.
+- **Check queue contents.** Browse the `main-*/queue` directories inside the findings folder.
+If you only see the original `seed-default`, drop in one or two longer samples (e.g., a few dozen random bytes) and relaunch the helper to give AFL++ additional leverage.
+- **Verify harness instrumentation.** The harness synthesises fallback values once the input stream runs dry, so even very short inputs now execute the handler switch.
+If the bitmap coverage counter still stays flat, rebuild the harness via `./tools/run-gir-core-fuzz.sh` to ensure SharpFuzz instrumentation is up to date.

+After new seeds are added or the harness is re-instrumented, relaunch the helper to continue fuzzing (use `--skip-instrument` if you only need to restart AFL++), or start a fresh findings directory if you want to compare coverage from scratch.